 This can lead to serious chemical imbalances that may last for years or even a lifetime.
 Some of the most common symptoms of PTSD include:

 - Panic attacks

 - Impulse control disorders

 - Difficulty concentrating or paying attention

-Anyone facing these symptoms will find full-time employment challenging at best.
-Because many people with PTSD have no awareness of their disease or are unwilling to seek help for it, the symptoms may be endured for a considerable amount of time before PTSD is identified.
+Anyone facing these symptoms will find full-time employment challenging.
+Because many people with PTSD have no awareness of their disease or are unwilling to seek help for it, the symptoms may continue to worsen before PTSD is identified.

 How Is Post-Traumatic Stress Disorder Treated?

 Effective PTSD treatment often includes a combination of medication and counseling.
 The most successful PTSD treatment experts are constantly developing innovative and holistic ways to treat all aspects of the disease.